Media Packs

 Reach over 15,000 accountancy leaders with your content every single day at 7.30am when they start their day with our latest news, views, trends, and comment impacting the accounting industry across the US.

-19,000 senior legal professionals receive Legal Slice each morning.
+19,000 senior legal professionals receive Legal Slice NA each morning.
 If you want to get your story, product, or brand in front of law firms’ owners, partners and practice managers talk to us.

 Every weekday, you could share your content with 9,000 senior Scottish legal professionals.
 Only one sponsor per industry category so you are never treated like an ‘advert’.